Discovering the Argentine Empanada

 The Salta Province produces empanadas salteñas, tend to be smaller than the Tucuman variety and are prepared without the addition of fats or oils.
 In addition to the usual flavours, they also have spicy beef.
 Fillings often include potato, egg, red pepper, and green onion.

 Jujuy offers beef, chicken, goat, and even llamas.
-They put chili, onion, and peas in their empanadas.
+They put chilli, onion, and peas in their empanadas.

-The empanadas from Córdoba are sweet and made white sugar, beef, raisins, potatoes, and olives.
+The empanadas from Córdoba are sweet and made with white sugar, beef, raisins, potatoes, and olives.

 Catamarca and La Rioja, provinces in western Argentina, are often made with garlic, potatoes, ground beef, onions, and olives.

 Entre Rios has a special empanada that is stuffed with milk-soaked rice.

 Up north in Corrientes, Misiones, and Formosa, the empanadas are sometimes made with mandioc or cassava flour.

-La Pampa has empanadas that reflect the tastes of its neighbors (Buenos Aires, Córdoba, Mendoza, Patagonia); fillings commonly include red peppers, carrots, hard-boiled egg, and currants.
+La Pampa has empanadas that reflect the tastes of its neighbours (Buenos Aires, Córdoba, Mendoza, Patagonia); fillings commonly include red peppers, carrots, hard-boiled egg, and currants.

 In Patagonia, the most common filling is lamb.
 On the coast, seafood empanadas are also quite common.